Shahxad-Akram/flutter_tex/README.md

 - ~~Speed Optimizations as it's a bit slow rendering speed.
 It takes 1-2 seconds to render after application loaded.~~ (Solved by adding Katex Support)
 - `Bug in Web Support` on setState everything disappears.

-# Cautions:
+# Caution:
-- Please avoid using too many TeXViews in a single page, because this is based on [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) a complete web browser.
+- Please avoid using too many `TeXView` in a single page, because this is based on [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) a complete web browser.
 Which may cause slowing down your app.
+I am trying to add all necessary widgets within `TeXView`, So please prefer to use `TeXViewWidget`.
+You can check [example folder](https://github.com/shah-xad/flutter_tex/tree/master/example) for details.
+If you find any problem you can [report an issue](https://github.com/shah-xad/flutter_tex/issues/new).